wizcas/nvim.config/README.md

 - Install `ripgrep`
 - On Ubuntu, install `clang` and `g++`
 - Install `lua-language-server`

+### On Windows

+- Clone this repo to _%LOCALAPPDATA%/nvim_
+- Set the directories to the following files in the `PATH` environment
+  - nvim.exe
+  - rg.exe

 ## Support italics font in tmux
 1. Run